 GPS Coordinates: 41.263241, -81.559419

 Boston Mills was settled by surveyors from Connecticut in 1806 who built a cabin on the grounds of what is now the Boston Cemetery.
-It was originally in Portage County & the township was named Boston after Boston, Massachusetts.
+It was originally in Portage County and the township was named Boston after Boston, Massachusetts.
 The village also got the same name as it was the first in the township.
-There were several mills in the area including saw mills & paper mills operated by the Cleveland – Akron Bag Company.
+There were several mills in the area including saw mills and paper mills operated by the Cleveland – Akron Bag Company.
 A post office was organized in 1825 but was discontinued later that year.

 The town grew with the introduction of the Ohio & Erie Canal in 1827.
 A new post office opened in 1832.
-On top of the mills, it also had a warehouse, two stores, a hotel, school, blacksmith shop, broom factory, & several businesses that dealt in building boats for the canal.
+On top of the mills, it also had a warehouse, 2 stores, a hotel, school, blacksmith shop, broom factory, and several businesses that dealt in building boats for the canal.
 After the canal was abandoned, Boston Mills got a train station on the Valley Railroad which kept the area thriving for many more decades.
 The post office remained in nearly continuous operation until 1957.

 There are a few stories of haunted places around the town.
-Boston Cemetery at the end of Main St is said to be haunted, as well as the “Crybaby Bride” on Boston Mills Rd that leads into town, & several other old buildings around the area.
-There are also stories about the Krejci Dump on Hines Hill Rd containing toxic substances & a government cover-up to stamp down the rumor.
+Boston Cemetery at the end of Main St is said to be haunted, as well as the “Crybaby Bride” on Boston Mills Rd that leads into town, and several other old buildings around the area.
+There are also stories about the Krejci Dump on Hines Hill Rd containing toxic substances and a government cover-up to stamp down the rumor.
 It was intensified in 1974 when Boston Mills was designated a national recreation area.

 Classification: ghost town